ogivuk/learning/tdd-django/README.md

 * TDD does not come naturally, it is more like a discipline.
 * Do nothing until you have a test!
 "Test first, test first!".
 * Take one step at the time.
+* TDD can be seen as a way to save progress, take a break, and make sure to never slip backwards.
+    * No need to worry about forgetting what to do next - ​just rerun the tests and they will tell what you need to work on.
+    * "TDD is there to help us out when we’re tired and not so smart".
-* Functional tests drive the development a high level, while the unit tests drive it at a low level.
+* Functional tests drive the development at a high level, while the unit tests drive it at a low level.
 * TDD workflow:
     1. Write a functional test, which initially fails, describing the new functionality from the user's point of view.
     2. Think how to write code that can get the functional test to pass the current failure,